-Training is priced at £30 per hour and is usually in 2 hour sessions.
+Training is priced on a per hour basis and is usually in 2 hour sessions.

 Every so often, all qualified instructors have to undergo an ADI Standards Check, a test to confirm their ability to continue to instruct.
 Experienced instructors usually have a Standards Check every 4 years, but newly qualified instructors can confidently expect their first ‘check’ within 12 months of qualifying.

 Standards Check training should be much more than simply preparing for a test.
 When you discover how to improve your skills as an instructor, your daily routine will be less stressful and your pass rates will improve.
 Think about the effect that first class training could have for your business?

 Testimonial: “Thank you so much for the training you gave me for my ADI Standards Check.
 It was invaluable and without it the outcome would have been very different!
 Your professionalism, training methods and encouragement were exactly what I needed.
 Many, many thanks.”
 (EG)

 Telephone today to book your training on 07983 881013